guilbaults/TrailblazingTurtle/README.md

 ![Architecture diagram](docs/userportal.png)

 ## Data sources
 Various data sources are used to populate the content of this portal.
-Most of them are optional and their usefulness depends on the modules enabled.
+Most of them are optional and their usefulness depends on the modules enabled in the portal.
+Some pre-aggregation is done using recorder rules in Prometheus.
+The required recorder rules are documented in the data sources documentation.

 [Data sources documentation](docs/data.md)